-If you have a question about a specific type of income, you can always call the credit card company’s customer service line.
+If you have a question about a specific type of income, you can always call the credit card issuer’s customer service line.
 They can point you in the right direction so that you don’t make a mistake in reporting your income.

-At this age, don’t expect a high credit limit, especially if it’s your first credit card.
-Be honest with your income and they’ll get you set up with the right card.
+Don’t expect a high credit limit at this age, especially if it’s your first credit card.
+Be honest with your income, and they’ll get you set up with the right credit card.

 If you are 21+ years old:

-When you’re 21 or older, there are a lot more income types you can include in your application.
-The Credit Card Act of 2009 allows for any money you can “reasonably” expect to access.
+When you’re 21 or older, there are many more income types you can include in your application.
+For example, the Credit Card Act of 2009 allows for any money you can “reasonably” expect to access.

-The exact phrase is open to interpretation, but many sources can easily be included in this definition.
+The exact phrase is open to interpretation, but you can easily include many sources in this definition.
 In simple terms, here is a list of some of the most common types of income for this age group:

 - Personal income from one or more jobs